 For deadline information for each program, refer to program websites, or the Commission on Accreditation in Physical Therapy Education (CAPTE) site's listing of programs, where you will find this and other information by clicking on the names of programs.

-The IU DPT program requires that applicants apply through the Central Application Service for Physical Therapists (PTCAS).
+- The IU DPT program requires that applicants apply through the Central Application Service for Physical Therapists.

 - Refer to the GPA information above for minimum IU DPT GPA requirements, and to get a sense of where you might stand compared to previous successful applicants.

-- IU DPT application deadline: The program accepts applications from August 1 through October 1 for admission to the program the following fall.
+- IU DPT application deadline: The program accepts applications from the beginning of July up to the beginning of October, for admission to the program the following fall.
+Refer to the program's website for specific dates.
 Try to submit all application materials several weeks before the deadline to allow leeway in case there is something you overlooked or need to correct.
-All application materials are due by October 1.

 - Try to complete the GRE at least four weeks before you plan to submit your PT applications, in case there are any delays in score reporting.